bem/bem-components/common.blocks/checkbox-group/checkbox-group.en.md

 There are four sizes available: **S**, **M**, **L**, **XL**.

-Depending on a `type` modifier value following sizes are available:
+Depending on `type` modifier value following sizes are available:

 <table>
     <tr>